11 Don’t-Miss Aquariums in the U.S.

 Prepare to be impressed with these underwater wonderlands.

 With a rainbow assortment of undersea creatures, the best aquariums in the U.S. combine dazzling sea life with a subtle educational message.
-Many aquariums offer immersive encounters with underwater creatures, allowing visitors to touch stingrays or swim with sharks.
-And America’s top aquariums are committed to highlighting the fragile balance of our waterways, driving home the message that the health of our planet is interconnected to the health of the sea.
+Many the best U.S. aquariums also offer immersive encounters with underwater creatures, allowing visitors to touch stingrays or swim with sharks.
+And they’re committed to highlighting the fragile balance of our waterways, too, driving home the message that the health of our planet is interconnected with the health of the seas.

 Best Aquariums in the U.S.

-The Monterey Bay Aquarium is home to the world’s largest living kelp forest outside of the wild (Photo: Christine Sarkis)
+The Monterey Bay Aquarium is home to the world’s largest living kelp forest outside of the wild (Photo: See Monterey)

-The Monterey Bay Aquarium wins over visitors with plenty of interactive opportunities that range from trying on marine animal costumes to more complex activities such as creating tidepools.
+One of the best things to do in Monterey with kids, the Monterey Bay Aquarium wins over families with plenty of interactive opportunities that range from trying on marine animal costumes to more complex activities such as creating tide pools.
 At this visitor favorite, a dedication to research is coupled with a sincere conservation mission.

 The Kelp Forest—the largest living kelp forest outside of the wild—is a majestic three-story beauty that transports you to the chilly waters of Monterey Bay.
-The Open Sea exhibit innovatively blends environmental art installations with live hammerhead sharks, schools of Pacific sardines, and the elusive ocean sunfish.
-The aquariam’s newest exhibit, Into the Deep, takes a dive to the bottom of the seafloor, where transparent jellies dance, brittle stars live atop sponges, and Japanese spider crabs crawl.
+The innovative Open Sea exhibit blends environmental art installations with live hammerhead sharks, schools of Pacific sardines, and the elusive ocean sunfish.
+And the aquarium’s Into the Deep exhibit takes a dive to the bottom of the seafloor, where transparent jellies dance, brittle stars live atop sponges, and Japanese spider crabs crawl.

-2. Johnny Morris’ Wonders of Wildlife National Museum and Aquarium, Springfield, Missouri
+2. Johnny Morris’ Wonders of Wildlife National Museum and Aquarium

 Picture of tank and people at the Johnny Morris Wonders of Wildlife National Museum and Aquarium